gaurangrshah/site-cms/blog/notion-next/notion-api-nextjs.md

+---
+title: Turn Airtable into a Scalable CMS with Sync Inc and Next.js

+status: private

+tags: tutorial, cms, nextjs, airtable, syncinc

+cover: ./images/000.png

+published: 1625492152
+---

 # Notion API + Next.js

 [Getting Started](https://developers.notion.com/docs/getting-started)

 Create New [Integration](https://www.notion.so/my-integrations)

 ![001](https://cdn.jsdelivr.net/gh/gaurangrshah/_shots@master/scrnshots/001.png)

-- *Be sure to select the `internal integration`option.*
+- _Be sure to select the `internal integration`option._

 Create new page / database or share an existing one with the new integration![002](/Users/bunty/Downloads/002.png)

     1. Click `Share` on the top right,
     2. then click `Invite` from the dropdown menu

 And then you can select the name of your integration from the list.

 ![003](/Users/bunty/Downloads/003.png)

 Lastly, click invite to complete access to the integration.

 ![004](/Users/bunty/Downloads/004.png)

-When successful you'll notice that your integration is listed with *can edit* access.
+When successful you'll notice that your integration is listed with _can edit_ access.

 ![005](/Users/bunty/Downloads/005.png)

 ```
 # .env.local